 It was the small details that really made La Zebra perfect for me.
-The fresh lemonade on arrival, the small notes on all of the items I the room to tell you how to use things and let you know they are complimentary for your stay.
+The fresh lemonade on arrival, the small notes on all of the items in the room tell you how to use things and let you know they are complimentary for your stay.

-My favorite thing about the room though was the private plunge pool.
+My favorite thing about the room though, was the private plunge pool.
 Not all Tulum boutique hotels have this, this is special.
-Waking up in the morning, brewing a coffee and being able to walk out of my room onto the beach balcony and take a dip in my private plunge pool… life doesn’t get much better than this friends.
+Waking up in the morning, brewing a coffee, and being able to walk out of my room onto the beach balcony and take a dip in my private plunge pool… life doesn’t get much better than this my friends.
 If you are going to stay in Tulum you need Tulum beach accommodation.
 And you need a private plunge pool…

 Outside of the room, you don’t need your shoes (or flip-flops) as the entire hotel is on the beach.
 So you can completely relax and wander barefoot in the sand.
 It’s a small hotel so you don’t have to walk far to get to the restaurant and bar area (and the sea).

 La Zebra offers authentic Mexican dishes with a spectacular view.
 On Tuesday nights you can book a place at the chef’s table to experience some exclusive service and exciting Mexican cuisine.
 This is one for all the foodies out there.